Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 }
 ```

-Note the use of [`utility::as_function`][as-function] again to transform the projection parameter.
+Do note the use of [`utility::as_function`][as-function] to transform the comparison and projection parameters.
 While using the raw projection would have been enough in most scenarios, this line makes it possible to pass pointers to data members instead of functions to sort the collection on a specific field; this is a rather powerful mechanism.
 Now, to the sorter:

 ```cpp
 struct bubble_sorter_impl